Tufts-Technology-Services/tailscale-now/README.md

 # Making tailscale a first class citizen in the Tufts Tool Ecosystem

-The purpose of this repository is to facilitate discussions to help [Tailscale](https://tailscale.com/) become a first class tool component at Tufts.
+The purpose of this repository is to facilitate discussions to make [Tailscale](https://tailscale.com/) a first class component at Tufts.
 We also want to introduce
 Tailscale to other teams to help them assess its utility and potential benefits for their specific requirements.

 ### What is Tailscale?